Horizontal-org/Shira-website/docs/shira-at-a-glance.md

+---
+id: at-a-glance
+title: Shira at a Glance
-# Shira at a glance
+sidebar_label: Shira at a Glance
+---

 Shira can help you build anti-phishing skills in two ways:
 * Our demo quizzes [add link to section] let anyone take a 10-question quiz using generic questions that are nonetheless customized to look as similar as what they will see in real life as possible